Sh1aze/Sh1aze/README.md

 # About Me👋

-- 🔭 I’m currently working on Capstone
+- 🔭 I’m currently an IT Intern
-- 🌱 I’m currently learning C# .Net framework
+- 🌱 I’m currently learning Laravel
 - 📫 How to reach me: officialshintyv@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ChatGPT programming is life xD